As Season 16 is ongoing, let’s take a look at the best Legends to use to secure the most kills and victories in Apex Legends.

 Unsurprisingly, all of her kits are inspired by her Ronin titan.
 Her tactical provides area control capability while her ultimate creates a oneway portal similar to Wraith.
 Her abilities combined have made her versatile and a nightmare to deal with in the current meta.

-Vantage is the newest legend introduced in Season 14.
-While her abilities are intriguing to use, she is only a good character for long-range use.
+Vantage is the second newest Legend introduced in Season 14.
+While her abilities are intriguing to use, she is mostly a good character for long-range use.
 Her abilities do not actually provide much value for close-quarter combats.
-Because of Seer being in the meta, Vantage will have a hard time climbing on top of the pick rate in Season 14.

 Octane received some slight buffs back in season 5.
 Later, Respawn gave him the ability to use double jumps.
 In season 7, Respawn buffed him by doubling his healing rate from 0.5 hp/s to 1.0 hp/s.
 In public matches, his usage rate is relatively high.

 Back in season 8, Octane received some massive buffs.
 And as a result, he became popular in almost all skill buckets.
 His mobility, paired with auto-heal, has garnered a lot of new fans.
 And in season 16, Respawn decided not to fix anything that was not broken.
 Therefore, they left Octane unchanged.